-Lying on the mattress surrounded completely by darkness, Ryan slept soundlessly, and it felt good to be temporarily unconscious to forget about all that had happened.
+Lying on the mattress surrounded completely by darkness, Ryan slept soundlessly.
+It felt good to be temporarily unconscious to forget about all that had happened.
 Until the phone rang.

-The loud sound of it was what jarred him awake, and as his eyes wandered around the dark room, he could see that neither Jodi or Shirley had moved.
-The phone just kept ringing, and he was aware that Grandma and Grandpa weren't awake, either.
-The device sat on a shelf just in front of him, one that he never remembered being there, but he picked himself up from the floor and brought himself to it.
+The sudden, alarming sound of it was what jarred him awake.
+As his eyes wandered around the dark room, which he could apparently see through, he noticed Jodi and Shirley were still out cold, not hearing the phone at all.
+It just kept ringing and ringing and ringing.
+There were no footsteps upstairs, so Grandma and Grandpa weren't hearing it, either.
+The device sat on a shelf just in front of him, one that he never remembered being there, but he picked himself up from the floor and dragged his worn-out body over to it.

 By now, it would have stopped ringing and went automatically to voicemail, but still it kept ringing.
 Ryan wondered why no one was waking up.
 Was he the only one who heard it?
+Was it just his imagination?
 Pressing the black phone to his ear, he managed a simple "Hello?"

 "Get here right now," she choked.
 "It's an emergency.
 Get your sisters and get here as fast as you can or I swear to God!"

 She was yelling.
 She was actually yelling.
 On the rare occasion, she yelled.
 This was one of them.